 - Is this procedure a covered benefit under my plan?

-- Is there a deductible, coinsurance, or copay amount?
+- What are the deductible, coinsurance, or copay amounts?

 - Does this procedure require prior authorization?

-- Are there any network restrictions (e.g., must be done at an in-network facility)?
+- Are there network restrictions (e.g., must be done in-network)?

 - Is there a medical necessity review that could affect coverage?”

-Important: Always request a reference number for the call and, if possible, a written confirmation (email or mailed letter) of what was said.
-Under ERISA, you have the right to rely on written information from the plan administrator or insurer.
+Important: Always request a reference number for the call and, if possible, a written confirmation (email or letter).
+Under ERISA, you have the right to rely on written info from the plan administrator.

 Step 4: Check for Prior Authorization and Medical Necessity Rules

-Even if a procedure is technically covered, the insurer can deny payment if you miss the authorization step.
+Even if a procedure is technically covered, the insurer can deny payment if you skip the authorization step.
 Many plans require:

-- Prior authorization (pre-certification): You or your provider must submit clinical information and receive approval before the service.
+- Prior authorization (pre-certification): You or your provider must submit clinical info and get approval before the service.

-- Step therapy or fail-first protocols: For certain medications or procedures, you must try a lower-cost alternative first.
+- Step therapy or fail-first protocols: For some meds or procedures, you must try a cheaper alternative first.

-- Site-of-service restrictions: Some procedures must be performed in a hospital outpatient department vs. a freestanding surgical center to be covered at the full benefit level.
+- Site-of-service restrictions: Some procedures must be done in a hospital outpatient department vs. a freestanding surgical center to get full coverage.

-Your provider’s office typically handles prior authorization, but it is your responsibility to ensure it is submitted and approved before the date of service.
-Failure to do so can result in a full denial.
+Your provider's office often handles prior authorization, but it's your job to make sure it's submitted and approved before the date of service.
+Skip it, and you could be stuck with the full bill.

-If you receive health benefits through your employer, your HR or benefits team may have additional resources:
+If you get health benefits through your employer, your HR team may have extra resources:

-- Benefits navigators or concierge services: Many large employers contract with third-party advocacy firms that can verify coverage and negotiate on your behalf.
+- Benefits navigators or concierge services: Many large employers contract with third-party firms that can verify coverage and negotiate for you.

-- Your WellthCare™ app (if applicable): If your employer offers WellthCare alongside your health plan, the system can help identify $0-co-pay preventive care options and may guide you to lower-cost alternatives before you file a claim.
+- Your WellthCare™ app (if applicable): If your employer offers WellthCare, the system can help identify $0-co-pay preventive care and guide you to lower-cost options before you file a claim.

-- Self-funded plan nuances: If your employer self-funds, the plan document (and your employer’s third-party administrator) holds the final word-not the carrier-branded website.
-Call the TPA number on your ID card for authoritative answers.
+- Self-funded plan nuances: If your employer self-funds, the plan document (and the third-party administrator) holds the final word—not the carrier website.
+Call the TPA number on your ID card.

 Step 6: Document Everything and Request a Pre-Determination

-For high-cost procedures (like surgeries, imaging, or planned hospital stays), ask your provider to submit a pre-determination (also called a pre-certification or advance benefits determination) to the insurer.
-This is a formal written commitment from the plan about what will be covered and at what cost, before services are rendered.
-It is not always legally binding for all plans, but it gives you a paper trail.
+For high-cost procedures (surgeries, imaging, planned hospital stays), ask your provider to submit a pre-determination (also called pre-certification or advance benefits determination).
+This is a written commitment from the plan about what's covered and at what cost, before services happen.
+It's not always legally binding, but it gives you a paper trail.

 What If the Procedure Is Denied?

-If coverage is denied or you receive a surprise bill, you have rights under ERISA and the ACA:
+If coverage is denied or you get a surprise bill, you have rights under ERISA and the ACA:

-- Internal appeal: You can file an appeal with the insurance company within 180 days of denial.
-The plan must respond within 30-60 days.
+- Internal appeal: File an appeal with the insurance company within 180 days.
+They must respond in 30–60 days.

-- External review: If the internal appeal fails, you can request an independent external review by a third party.
-The ACA guarantees this right for most plans.
+- External review: If the internal appeal fails, request an independent external review.
+The ACA guarantees this for most plans.

-- Employer advocacy: For self-funded plans, your employer’s benefits team may have discretion in administering the plan, and a well-documented case can sometimes lead to an exception.
+- Employer advocacy: For self-funded plans, your employer's benefits team may have discretion.
+A well-documented case can sometimes lead to an exception.

-Getting a definitive coverage answer requires codes, calls, and documentation-never rely on verbal assurances alone.
-Start with your plan document, get the CPT and diagnosis code from your provider, call the insurance carrier’s benefits specialist with a specific checklist, confirm prior authorization requirements, and request a written pre-determination for high-cost procedures.
-This systematic approach dramatically reduces your risk of surprise medical bills and ensures you receive the maximum value from your health benefits.
+Getting a definitive coverage answer takes codes, calls, and documentation—never rely on verbal assurances alone.
+Start with your plan document, get the CPT and diagnosis code from your provider, call the insurance carrier with a specific checklist, confirm prior authorization rules, and request a written pre-determination for big-ticket procedures.
+This systematic approach cuts your risk of surprise bills and helps you get the most from your benefits.